 Early passenger trains on the Santa Fe were faced with a problem – passengers needed to eat.
 With no onboard services, passengers were faced with having to rush off the train at certain designated stops to procure food from local establishments, the produce of which were often low quality and almost inedible.
 Entrepreneur Fred Harvey witnessed this problem firsthand, and proposed offering fine-dining for all within the train station complex.
 In 1876, Mr Harvey was given permission by the railroad to open a lunch counter at the Topeka Depot, and the idea quickly took off.
 The partnership between Mr Harvey and the ATSF would lead to 84 “Harvey House” restaurants and hotels, and would eventually lead the Santa Fe to become one of the first railroads to offer onboard dining services on the trains themselves.

 Throughout the 20th century, the Santa Fe continued to innovate in the passenger market.
 No train was more exemplary of this than the famous Super Chief.
 Launched in the mid 1930s, the train ran between Los Angeles and Chicago, where it connected with other railroads taking passengers to the east.
-Everything about the service was designed with comfort and modernity in mind.
 Brand new diesel locomotives were procured specifically for the route, while passengers were treated to lightweight stainless steel pullman coaches, and innovations such as Pullman-Standard “Pleasure Domes”.

 The success of the Super Chief between the 30s and 60s is ultimately what earned the Santa Fe its place in history.
 With fine dining, fast service, and onboard amenities such as barber shops and parlor cars, combined with the incredible views of the southwest, the train quickly became the route of choice for traveling movie stars and celebrities.
 This earned the service the nickname “train of the stars” and ensured that it would also feature in many early Hollywood movies.
 Thanks to this exposure, the iconic Santa Fe red and silver “warbonnet” paint scheme continues to be emblematic of rail travel in popular culture today.